2026 Black Play Therapy® Symposium

 Reclaiming Black Childhood:

-Disrupting Cognitive Biases in the School-to-Prison Pipeline
+Identifying and Disrupting the Cognitive Biases Behind the School-to-Prison Pipeline

 July 10-11, 2026 | Springfield, VA